d17012002/desktop-birdy-game/README.md

 Go for it and beat my highest score that is 37.
  <br>

- Setup file of the application is also provided.
+ Setup file of the game is also provided.

 Version - 0.1
 Base Architecture